kevincon/goal_star/README.md

 # Goalie

-A simple Pebble Time app that lets you set a daily health goal and get notified with vibrations and a popup when you reach it.
+A simple Pebble app that lets you set a daily health goal and get notified with vibrations and a popup when you reach it.

 Goalie runs in the background so you can get notified even if you're not in the app.